DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus - edited.md

 ##### 28/2/2017 - Initial Attempt at Isolating Raw Data

-Initially this was a demoralising iteration, I found that the accelerometer was slow within the Android SDK and that I would not reliably be able to identify or determine key presses given such little ranging values over a sample, such that I decided for the time being to focus solely on acoustic keylogging rather than other features.
+Initially this was a demoralising iteration, I found that the accelerometer was slow within the Android SDK and that I would not <span class="highlight">reliably</span> be able to identify or determine key presses given such little ranging values over a sample, such that I decided for the time being to focus solely on acoustic keylogging rather <span class="highlight">than<span> other features.

 Decided to go back to the 'drawing' board and look at research more thoroughly, other assessments had gotten in my way and little work had been made through this iteration.